Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - A simple statement by a veteran that a condition existed prior to enrolment is not sufficient for a disbility claim, but if the veteran states as such, you can suggest that the veteran forward medical records or proof to VBA for processing

 - **Presumption of soundness** The veteran was in an otherwise sound condition unless for the pre-existing conditions mentioned in the enrollment exam.
 It becomes an issue only when a condition manifests during service and was not listed at the enterance service exam

+- Relaxed standard of proof - only applies to conditions incured during the battle, below is the specific regulation

+38 CFR 3.306(b)(2) says this:
+(2) Due regard will be given the places, types, and circumstances of service and particular consideration will be accorded combat duty and other hardships of service.
+The development of symptomatic manifestations of a preexisting disease or injury during or proximately following action with the enemy or following a status as a prisoner of war will establish aggravation of a disability.
+(Authority: 38 U.S.C.
+1154)